MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 3. Install the Guides solution.

-4. Install the Guides apps on a Windows 10 PC and HoloLens.
+4. Install the Guides apps on a Windows 10 PC and Microsoft HoloLens.

 This topic provides step-by-step instructions to get up and running with Guides.
 It also provides instructions for adding additional users to the trial (optional).